shenwei356/gtaxon/testdata/PERFORMANCE.md

 - Result:

     Note: 1) bolt database utilizes the operating system's page cache, so repeat queries are faster than the first query.
-2) "remote query" actually is from local host.
+2) "remote query" actually is from local host with minimum network latency

 | dataset        | local query     | remote query     | remote query (repeated) |
 |----------------|-----------------|------------------|-------------------------|